-There are spectacular views over the Fords from many locations, but perhaps the best are from the north end of Benbecula (NF825565) and from the layby south of Creagorry towards South Uist (NF803479).
-Depending on the location, season, weather and time of day there are almost limitless combinations of land, water, sand and sky for the artist or photographer to interpret.
+Today Balivanich remains a military airfield but is shared by civilian There are spectacular views over the airlines.
+These provide daily flights Fords from many locations, but to Glasgow, Stornoway and Barra. perhaps the best are from the north The airfield also serves the military end of Benbecula (NF825565) needs of the Missile Testing Range and from the layby south of on South Uist.
+The continued Creagorry towards South Uist presence of associated personnel (NF803479).
+Depending on the and their dependents provides location, season, weather and time work and is a boost to the local of day there are almost limitless combinations of land, water, sand should be taken not to obstruct traffic on the causeways themselves.

+Otters Crossing Otters crossing sign at South Ford and sky for the artist or photographer to interpret.
 The Fords can be dangerous on foot, so take care!
+South Ford and causeway with the hills of South Uist in the background